Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Gaussian Approximation for BNN

-Equation \ref{E:input_layer} involves the product of weights $w_{i,j}^{(0)}$ and covariates $x_{j}$ with an additive bias term $b^{(0)}_{i}$.
-In the context of a neural network, the process of learning consists in estimating these weights and bias.
-Here we consider that weights and bias parameters are described by random variables so that our joint prior for $\{\bm{X},\bm{W}^{(0)},\bm{B}^{(0)}\}$ is a multivariate Gaussian.
+Equation \ref{E:input_layer} involves the product of weights $w_{i,j}^{(\texttt{0})}$ and covariates $x_{j}$ with an additive bias term $b^{(\texttt{0})}_{i}$.
+In the context of a neural network, the process of learning consists in estimating these weights and biases.
+Here, we consider that weight and bias parameters are described by random variables so that our joint prior for $\{\bm{X},\bm{W}^{(\texttt{0})},\bm{B}^{(\texttt{0})}\}$ is a multivariate Gaussian.
+Although we know this distribution assumption may not be suited in all situations, we restrict ourself to the Gaussian setup.

-In Equation \ref{E:input_layer}, we note that the product of Gaussian random variables is not Gaussian.
-Despite this, we propose to employ moment generating functions in order to compute analytically its expected value, its variance, as well as the covariance between the product of Gaussian random variables and any other Gaussian random variable.
+In Equation \ref{E:input_layer}, we note that the product of Gaussian random variables is not Gaussian; Despite this, we propose to employ moment generating functions in order to compute analytically its expected value, its variance, as well as the covariance between the product of Gaussian random variables and any other Gaussian random variable.